Skip to main content

 • The newspaper targets elementary and junior high students and has over 100K subscribers.

-• Writes a monthly column on technology and HCI.
+• Wrote a monthly column on technology and HCI.

 • Founded this platform to connect CS and non-CS students academically through sharing and technical workshops.

-• Manages a team of 20 students working on The Circle Project and official website for Taiwanese Student Association.
+• Managed a team of 20 students working on The Circle Project and the official website for the Taiwanese Student Association.

 • Created a guide for incoming freshmen with over 6000+ views.